wsomad/UnifitApp/README.md

 This project is my very first project that was fully developed by myself.
 Even though I'm not really a good programmer but I do believe if I keep pushing myself, I can be a great Software Engineer in the future.
 Insya Allah.

 During the development of this project, I was very thankful to be surrounded with supportive people: friends, lecturers, parents, family and loved one.
 Until today, I am still feel grateful to have them in my life.
-Without them, I am bot be able to finish this project.
+Without them, I may not be able to finish this project.